 The Bohinj Mobility Card offers discounts on activities as well as free parking and free use of the hop-on hop-off buses that travel around Lake Bohinj.
 These cards are only available to people who spend at least two nights at Bohinj and pay the tourist tax here.
 A 3-day card starts at €19.
 The Mobility Cards can be purchased at tourist information centers.
 Learn more here.

-Are you planning a trip to Lake Bohinj?
-If you have any questions, let us know in the comment section below!
+If you have any questions about planning a trip to Lake Bohinj, let us know in the comment section below!

 Note: This post contains affiliate links.
 When you make a purchase using one of these affiliate links, we get paid a small commission at no extra cost to you.